ralfkonrad/CompilerBugWithVirtualInheritance/README.md

 The essential part is the `virtual` inheritance here `class Parent : public virtual Abstract {};` and the call of the constructor `explicit ChildWithProblem(const std::shared_ptr<Parent>& parent)`.

-The code is taken from https://github.com/ralfkonrad/CompilerBugWithVirtualInheritance where it is also tested against `ubuntu-latest` `gcc` compiler without warnings and errors and also VS 2019 (same behaviour as VS 2022).
+It is also tested against `ubuntu-latest` `gcc` compiler without warnings and errors and also VS 2019 (same behaviour as VS 2022).

 ```c++
 #include <iostream>